 ENGL2420.
 World Literature: The Ancient World to the Renaissance (3) ENGL2430.
-World Literature: The Enlightenment to the Modern Era (3) ENGL3420.
-Foreign Literature in Translation (3) Six elective credits in English (excluding ENGL1030) (6) The equivalent of one year's skill in a foreign language, met by successful completion of one year of foreign language study or by successful completion of a language skills test Recommended: A second year of modern foreign language study Co-Major, Creative Writing The co-major in Creative Writing provides students with opportunities to practice writing in multiple genres, to read and discuss models of great literature, and to understand the style and function of the English language.
-Administrator: Chair, Department of Language and Literature Requirements: 31 credits of which 18 shall be numbered above 2999, completion of a major or second co-major from a different discipline ENGL2050.
-Beginning Creative Writing (3) FILM2250.
-Introduction to Scriptwriting (3) ENGL3015.
-Topics in Writing (any topic) (3) ENGL3040W.
+World Literature: The Enlightenment to the Modern Era (3) Six elective credits in English (excluding ENGL1030A and B) (6) The equivalent of one year's skill in a foreign language, met by successful completion of one year of foreign language study or by successful completion of a language skills test Recommended: A second year of modern foreign language study Co-Major, Creative Writing The co-major in Creative Writing provides students with opportunities to practice writing in multiple genres, to read and discuss models of great literature, and to understand the style and function of the English language.
+Administrator: Chair, Department of Language and Literature Requirements: 31 credits of which 19 shall be numbered above 2999, completion of a major or second co-major from a different discipline ENGL2050.
+Beginning Creative Writing (3) ENGL3015I.
+Topics in Writing: Creative Non-Fiction (3) ENGL3040W.
 Creative Writing-Prose (3) ENGL3050.
 Creative Writing-Poetry (3) ENGL3120.
 Linguistics: Structure and History of English (3) ENGL3510.
-Twentieth Century Poetry (3) ENGL4980.
-Senior Seminar (1) Three courses selected from:
+Contemporary Poetry (3) ENGL4980.
+Senior Seminar (1) Writing Elective:

+An additional ENGL3015 topics course (3) Three courses selected from:

-FILM3250.
-Advanced Screenwriting (3) ENGL2220.
+ENGL2220.
 American Literature: Civil War to the Present (3) ENGL2320.
 British Literature: The Romantic Age to the Present (3) ENGL2410.
 Major Literature in the Western World (3) ENGL3320.
 Shakespeare (3) ENGL3410.
 Greek and Roman Classics (3) ENGL3520.
-Twentieth Century Drama (3) ENGL4270.
-Minority Voices in American Literature (3) Minor, Chinese Studies The minor in Chinese Studies provides students the opportunity to acquire practical language proficiency, intercultural sensitivity, and cultural knowledge; to gain appreciation of the cultural contributions of Mandarin-speaking peoples; and to reflect critically on their own cultural values.
-Administrator: Chair, Department of Language and Literature Requirements: 20 credits CHIN2010.
-Intermediate Chinese (4) CHIN2020.
-Intermediate Chinese (4) CHIN3010.
-Advanced Conversation and Composition (3) Six elective credits numbered above 2999 in Chinese Studies (6) One of the following courses (3) ECON4050.
-Global Economics (3) HIST3500.
-The Dragon and the Rising Sun (3) POLS3610.
-Comparative Politics (3) THEO3630.
-Exploring Western World Religious Traditions (3) THEO3640.
-Exploring Eastern World Religious Traditions (3) Students are highly encouraged to participate in a travel-abroad or cultural immersion experience in China.
-Minor, Literature The minor in literature provides a literature program to students majoring in areas other than English.
+Contemporary Drama (3) ENGL4270.
+Minority Voices in American Literature (3) Minor, Literature The minor in literature provides a literature program to students majoring in areas other than English.
 Students will learn how to read and appreciate literature.
 They will receive an introduction to the historical breadth of one world area, and read more deeply in each of the following: American, British, and world literature.
 Administrator: Chair, Department of Language and Literature Requirements: 18 credits of which 12 shall be numbered above 2999.
-Students must take at least one class from each of the following areas: American Literature: ENGL2210.
+Students must take at least one class from each of the following areas: American Literature:

+ENGL2210.
 American Literature to the Civil War (3) ENGL2220.
 American Literature: Civil War to Present (3) ENGL3210.
 Major Authors in American Literature (3) ENGL3250.
 The American Novel (3) ENGL4270.
-Minority Voices in American Literature (3) British Literature: ENGL2310.
+Minority Voices in American Literature (3) British Literature:

+ENGL2310.
 British Literature: Beowulf through the Age of Reason (3) ENGL2320.
 British Literature: The Romantic Age to the Present (3) ENGL3310.
 Major Authors in British Literature (3) ENGL3350.
 The British Novel (3) ENGL4340.
 Major Romantics and Victorians (3) ENGL4350.
-Major British Authors to the Reconstruction (3) World Literature: ENGL2420.
+Major British Authors to the Reconstruction (3) World Literature:

+ENGL2420.
 World Literature: The Ancient World to the Renaissance (3) ENGL2430.
 World Literature: The Enlightenment to the Modern Era (3) ENGL3410.
 Greek and Roman Classics (3) ENGL3420.
 Foreign Literature in Translation (3) Minor, Professional Writing The minor provides students an introduction to the opportunities in print journalism.
 Students will learn the principles of professional writing and will have the opportunity to develop writing skills in a variety of creative modes.
 English majors will not be able to count English courses taken for their major.
-Administrator: Chair, Department of Language and Literature Requirements: 21 credits of which 12 shall be numbered above 2999.
-ENGL2610W.
-Introduction to Journalism (3) ENGL3020W.
+Administrator: Chair, Department of Language and Literature Requirements: 21 credits of which 15 shall be numbered above 2999 ENGL3015C.
+Topics in Writing: Tech/Prof Writing (3) ENGL3020W.
 Principles of Writing (3) ENGL3040W.
 Creative Writing - Prose (3) ENGL3050.
 Creative Writing - Poetry (3) ENGL3960.
-Internship in Professional Writing (3) Two courses selected from:
+Internship in Professional Writing (3) Two Courses selected from: